Morning came quietly.

 That’s when the girls came in.

 Three of them.
 They entered the bar laughing, mid-conversation, the kind of ease that came from long familiarity.
 Chelsey drew attention without trying.
 There was something effortless about her: jet black hair, bright blue eyes, confident posture, a smile that felt genuine rather than practiced.
 Veronica followed, more reserved, observant.
-Jackie trailed behind, pausing at the bar to say something to the bartender that made him laugh.
+Jackie trailed behind, pausing at the bar to say something that made the bartender laugh.

 Everyone in the bar noticed when they walked in.
 The girls surveyed the room and locked eyes with the group.

 “Not at all.”
 Memo said quickly.
-Introductions happened naturally.
+“Grab a seat.”

 The girls were roommates and had been friends since middle school.
 That history showed in the way they moved together, finished each other’s sentences, shared glances that needed no words.